 The product launch is the most critical and vulnerable point of the product development process.
-But too many companies treat it as an afterthought.
-B2B companies aren't always great at promoting themselves - and this is especially true when it comes to their new products and services.
-B2B companies often spend millions developing a new product, only to ignore or skip a well planned product launch.
+Too many companies treat it as an afterthought.
+Business-to-business (B2B) companies often spend millions developing a new product, only to ignore or skip a well-planned product launch.

-The product launch has far reaching effects.
+That's bad for business, because the way a product launches has a major impact on whether it succeeds or fails.
 A poor product launch will leave customers confused or totally uninformed, which results in low sales and ROI.
 On the other hand, a successful product launch will produce new and happy customers, more sales and a better bottom line.